-This Instant Pot Mexican Rice is flavored with tomato bouillon for an authentic Mexican taste.
+This Instant Pot Mexican Rice recipe is flavored with tomato bouillon or caldo de tomate for an authentic Mexican taste.
 It cooks up perfectly and is a great side dish to all your favorite Tex Mex recipes!
 Ready in about 30 minutes!

 Why you'll love it

-It’s easy to make.
-Take the guesswork out of making rice when you use your Instant Pot!
+It's easy to make.
+Take the guesswork out of making rice when you use your pressure cooker!
 The Sauté function makes it easy to crisp the rice before setting it and forgetting it!

 It pairs well with all your favorite Mexican and Tex Mex dishes.
 Feeding the family or a crowd can be a lot easier when you have a filling side dish to offer along with dishes like my Ground Beef Tacos, Beef Burritos, and Instant Pot Mexican Beans.
 Don't forget to grab some chips and this delicious Homemade Guacamole too.